The following articles are available for download in PDF format.

 Dale Higginbotham, VP Fossil Engineering and Support, recently completed the first year of Servant Leadership Development, which includes extensive training in dialogue.
 Each leader was encouraged to practice these skills at home, at work, and in the community.
 The following story is a powerful example of how one person by shifting into dialogue can change the collective intelligence and spirit of collaboration of the whole group.

-Steve Parker is Director of Sandow Generation, a lignite plant in south central Texas, a part of Luminant Fossil Generation.
+Steve Parker was Director of Sandow Generation, a lignite plant in south central Texas, a part of Luminant Fossil Generation.
 Sandow has an operating capacity of 1,137 MW, enough to power about 570,000 homes in normal conditions.
-Steve has been on a journey of leadership development and shares the benefits of finding times for intentional leadership with his people at the plant in this recent letter to Ann.
+Steve has been on a journey of leadership development and shares the benefits of finding times for intentional leadership with his people at the plant in this letter to Ann.

 Our Partner (and President) Duane Trammell does a great job reminding us how we can remain focused and continue our Servant Leadership Journey by renewing ourselves constantly; or as Marcel Proust says: “The real voyage of discovery consists not in seeking new landscapes, but in having new eyes.”

 As we share servant leadership principles, some misinterpret the model of servant leadership as being “soft” in the tools of accountability.
 We dialogue with Mike Blevins, former COO of Luminant (the power generation subsidiary of Energy Future Holdings), about the need for an understanding of how managerial oversight tools are essential to the servant leadership model.
-In this series of articles, Mike shows how discipline and accountability are seamlessly woven into a “just” or servant-led culture.
+In this series of three articles, Mike shows how discipline and accountability are seamlessly woven into a “just” or servant-led culture.

-In the second of a three-part series, Mike Blevins, Adjunct Partner for Senior Executive Coaching and Development & former COO of Luminant, discusses the misconceptions about discipline in this article and how discipline is an integral part of creating a Just Culture.
+In the second of a three-part series, Mike Blevins, Consulting Partner for Senior Executive Coaching and Development & former COO of Luminant, discusses the misconceptions about discipline in this article and how discipline is an integral part of creating a Just Culture.
 Discipline is often associated with punishment, and Mike explains why this leads to performance and people problems.

 In the last of a three-part series, Mike Blevins discusses the final element of a successful culture—accountability and its relationship to a Just Culture and Discipline.
 His explanation offers a new way of looking at a word that has been overused and misused by many managers/leaders, and it just may eradicate the phrase “holding people accountable” from your lexicon.

 What happens in a servant-led culture when top-down communication is eliminated and the hearts and minds of employees are engaged through mutual trust and assuming goodwill?
 Employees begin to produce EXTRAordinary results through work they enjoy doing and are excited to do!
-In this article, Adjunct Partner and Former COO Luminant energy, Mike Blevins describes this as discretionary performance and explores what this means, how to achieve it in your own organization, and how to maintain it through a culture of servant leadership.
+In this article, Consulting Partner and Former COO Luminant energy, Mike Blevins describes this as discretionary performance and explores what this means, how to achieve it in your own organization, and how to maintain it through a culture of servant leadership.

 It’s not unusual to receive feedback or coaching from a supervisor and we often hear horror stories about unsuccessful performance reviews.
 But have you ever considered offering constructive feedback to a colleague or received coaching from a peer that really helped improve your performance?
 This takes great courage but when done effectively can be powerful.
 In this article you will read the stories of three different Clients and how peer feedback has impacted their work in remarkable ways.

 Robert K. Greenleaf transformed Ann McGee-Cooper’s life through his writings, his mentoring, and role model.
-Ann is pleased to share in this article the profound impact of this amazing thought-leader.
+Ann was pleased to share in this article the profound impact of this amazing thought-leader.
 This is the keynote from the 2010 Greenleaf International Conference held in Atlanta, Georgia.

 Since 1950, Ann McGee-Cooper has been fascinated by the capacity of genius.
 What is it?
 If each of us has unique gifts, how can we uncover this kaleidoscopic, growing, changing, resource and fully explore it?
 In this article, Ann gives a very intimate look into her life and how events came together to deepen her understanding of the genius that is within each of us.